mit-rss/wall_follower_tesse/README.md

 This section will explain how to use our helper node and script to obtain the average speed of your racecar as it completes the two tracks outlined above.
 For details on how this speed will factor into scoring, see the Grading section above.

 We have written a node at `wall_follower_tesse/src/record_speeds.py` that keeps track of your racecar's forward velocity as it drives.
-Feel free to take a look at the node if you are curious, but **do not modify it.
-If necessary, we have the ability to run our original speed averager on your wall follower code.
-(TODO: is this necessary to say? should we talk more about this / honesty in the grading section?)**

 In order to allow you to get maximum performance when running your wall follower nodes, we have separated the average speed extraction into a post-processing step that you will perform on a rosbag.
 See the previous section for how to record a rosbag of your racecar completing a wall following track.
 Once you have your rosbag restamped, proceed with the following steps to extract the average speed.

 Launch the speed logger at `wall_follower_tesse/launch/speed_logger.launch` which launches only the speed logger node: